microsoft/language-server-protocol/_specifications/base/0.9/specification.md

 }
 ```

+### <a href="#capabilities" name="capabilities" class="anchor"> Capabilities </a>

+Not every server can support all features defined by the protocol.
+The base protocol therefore provides ‘capabilities’.
+A capability groups a set of features.
+A development tool and the server announce their supported features using capabilities.
+As an example, an LSP server announces that it can handle the `textDocument/hover` request, but it might not handle the `workspace/symbol` request.
+Similarly, a development tool announces its ability to provide `about to save` LSP notifications before a document is saved, so that a server can compute textual edits to format the edited document before it is saved.

+The set of capabilities is exchanged between the client and server during the [initialize](#initialize) request.

+### <a href="#messageOrdering" name= "messageOrdering" class="anchor"> Request, Notification and Response Ordering </a>

+Responses to requests should be sent in roughly the same order as the requests appear on the server or client side.
+So, for example, if a server receives a `textDocument/completion` request and then a `textDocument/signatureHelp` request it will usually first return the response for the `textDocument/completion` and then the response for `textDocument/signatureHelp`.

+However, the server may decide to use a parallel execution strategy and may wish to return responses in a different order than the requests were received.
+The server may do so as long as this reordering doesn't affect the correctness of the responses.
+For example, reordering the result of `textDocument/completion` and `textDocument/signatureHelp` is allowed, as each of these requests usually won't affect the output of the other.
+On the other hand, the server most likely should not reorder `textDocument/definition` and `textDocument/rename` requests, since executing the latter may affect the result of the former.

+### <a href="#messageDocumentation" name= "messageDocumentation" class="anchor"> Message Documentation </a>

+As said LSP defines a set of requests, responses and notifications.
+Each of those are documented using the following format:

+* a header describing the request
+* an optional _Client capability_ section describing the client capability of the request.
+This includes the client capabilities property path and JSON structure.
+* an optional _Server Capability_ section describing the server capability of the request.
+This includes the server capabilities property path and JSON structure.
+Clients should ignore server capabilities they don't understand (e.g. the initialize request shouldn't fail in this case).
+* an optional _Registration Options_ section describing the registration option if the request or notification supports dynamic capability registration.
+See the [register](#client_registerCapability) and [unregister](#client_unregisterCapability) request for how this works in detail.
+* a _Request_ section describing the format of the request sent.
+The method is a string identifying the request, the params are documented using a TypeScript interface.
+It is also documented whether the request supports work done progress and partial result progress.
+* a _Response_ section describing the format of the response.
+The result item describes the returned data in case of a success.
+The optional partial result item describes the returned data of a partial result notification.
+The error.data describes the returned data in case of an error.
+Please remember that in case of a failure the response already contains an error.code and an error.message field.
+These fields are only specified if the protocol forces the use of certain error codes or messages.
+In cases where the server can decide on these values freely they aren't listed here.

 ## <a href="#basicJsonStructures" name="basicJsonStructures" class="anchor"> JSON structures </a>

 The protocol uses request, response, and notification objects as specified in the [JSON-RPC protocol](http://www.jsonrpc.org/specification).
 The protocol currently does not support JSON-RPC batch messages; protocol clients and servers must not send JSON-RPC requests.